20 November 2018, Stephen Hales Talk @ Corpus Christi College, Cambridge

 - Edward Gillin will be a respondent on several papers at this event, which focuses on architecture, music, and the arts.

-27 April 2019, US Premiere of Sardanapalo, Liszt’s Lost Opera, Washington DC
+27 April 2019, Franz Liszt’s Sardanapalo, Library of Congress, Washington DC

 2-4 July, Biennial International Conference on Nineteenth-Century Music, Huddersfield University

 - David Trippett will present a paper on material gaps and data insufficiency in Franz Liszt’s manuscripts

 29 June 2018, George Biddell Airy Workshop, University of Cambridge

 - Edward Gillin will deliver a paper on the Astronomer Royal’s work on sound and vibration during the mid-nineteenth century.